fiskaltrust/rollout-doc/middleware/README.md

 ![Szenario-CashBox-Queue-SCU](images/cash-register-queue-scu-tse.png "Szenario CashBox mit Queue und SCU")

 Our CashBox shall contain a Queue and a SCU.
 The SCU accesses a USB TSE.
-Specifically, we will configure a Queue that the POSSystem communicates with via `REST` and is accessible to the POSSystem at `localhost:1200/fiskaltrust`.
+Specifically, we will configure a Queue that the POS-System communicates with via `REST` and is accessible to the POS-System at `localhost:1200/fiskaltrust`.
 The Queue stores the processed data in a `SQLite` database.
 Furthermore we configure in this example a SCU which is accessible for the Queue via `grpc` and under `localhost:1400` and which accesses a Cryptovision USB-TSE for signing the data.
 The TSE is plugged into the `E:` drive.

 **Step 1: Create the SCU configuration**